m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Monitor API Usage**: Check your Azure portal to monitor API usage and ensure you are within your subscription limits.
+- Monitor API Usage: Check your Azure portal to monitor API usage and ensure you are within your subscription limits.
+- Optimize Azure Requests:
+  - Adjust `azure_request_intervals`: Modify the intervals at which images are sent to Azure to reduce the number of requests.
+  - Use `max_unknown_object_counter`: Set an appropriate maximum counter to prevent excessive requests when no target object is detected.
-- **Increase API Limits**: Upgrade your Azure Cognitive Services plan if you frequently exceed limits.
+- Upgrade Subscription: Consider upgrading your Azure Cognitive Services plan if you frequently exceed limits.
-- **Optimize Azure Requests**: Ensure that unnecessary requests are minimized using `unknown_object_counter` and appropriate intervals.

 ## 12. Persistent Notifications Not Appearing

-**Symptom**: Persistent notifications do not show up in Home Assistant interface.
+**Symptom**: Persistent notifications do not show up in the Home Assistant interface.

 **Solution**:

-- **Check Notification Settings**: Ensure that notifications are enabled in the integration settings.
+- Check Notification Settings: Ensure that notifications are enabled in the integration settings.
-- **Review Logs**: Look for any errors related to notification services in Home Assistant logs.
+- Review Logs: Look for any errors related to notification services in Home Assistant logs.
-- **Notification Service Availability**: Verify that the chosen notification platform (e.g., `notify.mobile_app`) is correctly configured and operational.
+- Notification Service Availability: Verify that the chosen notification platform (e.g., `persistent_notification`) is correctly configured and operational.

 ## 13. Connection Issues with Camera